Textile Institute of Pakistan

-As of January 2015, TIP is being headed by Mr. Humayun Zafar.
+As of November 2025, the President of TIP is Dr. Zubair Bandukda.

-In the past, TIP has been led by Dr. Zubair Bandukda and before him, Mr. Tariq Ikram, former CE Trade & Development Authority of Pakistan (TDAP), former Chairman Export Promotion Bureau (EPB) and former Minister of State, and writer and intellectual Mr. Irfan Husain.
+In the past, TIP has been led by Mr. Humayun Zafar and before him, Dr. Zubair Bandukda, Mr. Tariq Ikram, former CE Trade & Development Authority of Pakistan (TDAP), former Chairman Export Promotion Bureau (EPB) and former Minister of State, and writer and intellectual Mr. Irfan Husain.

 TIP's founding chancellor was Dr. Eqbal Ahmad.
 Since Dr. Ahmad's demise, architect and thinker Mr. Arif Hasan has served this position.
-The present Chancellor of Textile Institute of Pakistan is Mr. Abdul Majeed who is a member of National Textile Foundation.
+The present Chancellor of Textile Institute of Pakistan is Ms. Nausheen Ahmad.